Treating lupus: a guide

 - Steroids to help with inflammation

-Keep in mind that any medicine you take for lupus can have side effects, and some medicines could put you at risk for life-threatening infections.
-Talk with your doctors about what changes to watch for with the medicines you’re taking.
-And tell your treatment team right away if you have any side effects.
+Any medicine you take for lupus can have serious side effects.
+Talk with your doctors about what changes to watch for, and tell your doctors right away if you have side effects.

 - What is the name of this medicine?